ni/systemlink-operations-handbook/handbook/ldap/ldap.md

 4. Go to the **Role Mappings** tab

-5. Click **+MAPPING** and select one of the available LDAP mapping types: *LDAP Group* *LDAP User*, or *LDAP Attribute*.
+5. Click **+MAPPING** and select one of the available LDAP mapping types: *LDAP Group*, *LDAP User*, or *LDAP Attribute*.

-6. If you have have selected *LDAP Attribute** enter a valid key/value otherwise for *LDAP User* or *LDAP Group* enter a valid value.
+6. If you have have selected *LDAP Attribute* enter a valid key/value.
+For *LDAP User* or *LDAP Group* enter a valid value.

 ### LDAP Group Mapping

 The LDAP Group mapping looks for the values in the LDAP `memberOf` attribute.
-This attribute's value is an array of group names.
+This attribute's value is an array of group DNs.
 The value provided to SystemLink must exactly match the value specified in the role mappings.

 ### LDAP User Mapping